AliDehbansiahkarbon/GithubTrendings/README.md

 # GithubTrendings
 This welcome package for RAD Studio showcases a list of trending Pascal repositories for the day, week, month, or year on the welcome page.
+(RAD Studio 12 and above only)

 This plugin keeps you updated on the community's latest achievements without the need to open a browser and search on the GitHub trendings page.
 This repository list is sorted in ascending order by star count.